-The Hospital has recorded a liability at March 31, 2023 for the estimated impact of retroactive salary increases related to the repeal of Bill 124 which capped public sector salary growth to 1% per annum for three years.
+The Hospital has recorded a liability at March 31, 2024 for the estimated impact of retroactive salary increases related to the repeal of Bill 124 which capped public sector salary growth to 1% per annum for three years.
 It remains uncertain whether the Ministry of Health will directly fund this expense.
 The Hospital has sufficient financial arrangements in place including an operating line of credit to settle this one-time obligation in the short-term.

-The Hospital's liquidity risk has increased in the year due to the effect of operating losses on its overall liquidity.
+The Hospital's liquidity risk has increased in the year due to the ongoing impacts of the Bill 124 reopener provisions on the Hospital's salaries and wages.
 The Hospital will require sufficient and timely funding from the Ministry of Health to fulfil its obligations on a timely basis and at a reasonable cost.